g1904/Airline-App/README.md

 The search result will show these flights in a more readable manner as well.

 # Code Review Notes
-I think the namings of fields and methods are meaningful, and the errors are all thrown with correct names and caught.
+The fields and methods naming is meaningful from the start, and the errors are all thrown with correct names and caught.

 Many functions that include format checking and XML parsing features were extremely lengthy, and there were some duplications caused by copy-pasting the same code and modifying on top of that.